trustly/bankapi/README.md

 the default version in Debian you can omit the version extension of the packages names.

-- sudo apt-get build-dep postgresql-9.3
+- sudo apt-get -y build-dep postgresql-9.3
-- sudo apt-get install postgresql-server-dev-9.3
+- sudo apt-get -y install postgresql-server-dev-9.3
 - make

 This should produce two deb files, one for bankapi and one for the pgcrypto